Hoda Kotb Praises Olympic Gymnast Simone Biles For Impressive Performance

-Young American gymnast Simone Biles has shown the world what resistance is.
+Young American gymnast Simone Biles has shown the world what resilience is.
 The 22-year-old Olympic athlete has been through the unthinkable and has come out on the other side.
 Last week, Biles attempted the challenging floor exercise known as the triple double and completed it successfully.
 The video clip of Biles performing the astounding move later went viral on social media, with many fans and celebrities congratulating the young athlete for the hard work and dedication she has shown to her sport.
 Among those quick to offer Biles praise was Today show host Hoda Kotb, according to Today.

 Many likely remember the emotional interview Kotb had with Biles in January of 2018, shortly after former Olympic doctor Larry Nassar was convicted as a serial child molester.